HaukeBartsch/unbids/README.md

 ![Example of converted DICOM image with re-created DICOM tags](image.png)

-A.I. model training can be done with publicly available data on kaggle etc..
-If the data has been converted to nii.gz (as in BIDS) before sharing we can try to convert back to DICOM (research PACS suitable data).
-As much information is lost in the initial conversion this creates 'ugly' DICOM files.
+A.I. model training can be done with publicly available data.
+Image data are originally collected on medical scanners in DICOM format and some projects convert them into NIfTI (.nii, as in BIDS) before sharing.
+As I want A.I. to happen inside clinics here I try to convert such data back to the clinical DICOM format (research PACS).
+As much information is lost in the initial conversion this may create 'ugly' DICOM files.

 ```bash
 ./uglify -i data/ISLES-2022/sub-strokecase0001 -m data/ISLES-2022/derivatives/sub-strokecase0001 /tmp/bla